 How is Metro’s phone selection?

 Metro offers a decent array of phones, from very basic from brands you might not be familiar with, up to current flagships.
-Interestingly enough, there’s a decent selection at the upper end, particularly around the Samsung Galaxy S10 line and iPhones.
+Interestingly enough, there’s a decent selection at the upper end, particularly the Samsung Galaxy S20 and newer iPhones.

-Keeping pace with its growing 5G network, Metro has added the Samsung Galaxy Note 10+ 5G to its portfolio.
+Keeping pace with its growing 5G coverage, Metro has added a number of phones with support for the faster nework.

 Can I use my own phone with Metro?